-You may find here the list of our current fellows and short descriptions of their research projects.
+You may find here the list of our Current HCAS Fellows O-Z and short descriptions of their research projects.
+On the page Current HCAS Fellows A-N you can find information about the rest of the fellows.

 - Philosophical psychology